mitchelljustin/pragmatic-lightning/index.md

 Voilá!
 Your first weather report has been bought and paid for.

-Actually, you might notice you didn't get the report.
+Actually, you might notice you didn't get a report.
 That's because we haven't written any code to verify the fact that a report was paid for, and if so to send it to the user.

-## Verify payment on the server
+## Verify purchases on the server

 To verify the purchase of a report we need to do three things:
-1. Generate unique token for each new purchase
+1. Generate a unique token for each new purchase along with an invoice
-2. Read invoices as they come in and mark their corresponding purchases as paid
+2. Read paid invoices as they come in and mark their corresponding purchase tokens as paid
 3. Send report to users who have paid only

 To make it simple we're using UUIDs as purchase tokens.
 Add the `uuid` package to your project.